Jordan McNair- Maryland

 Stopping heat stroke deaths takes a combination of adequate hydration with coaches and trainers who understand both the causes and the symptoms of heat stroke.

 On September 1, 1962 Reggie Grob, a Texas football player, was rushed to the hospital with a core temperature of 106.
 He died two weeks later.
 May 29th , 2018 Jordan McNair ,a Maryland football player, was rushed to the hospital with a core temperature of 106.
 He died two weeks later.
 56 years of important heat stroke research separated these two tragic deaths , but for a Jordan McNair on this day of infamy research on what precipitates a heat related death was forgotten.

 The story that follows tells the story of a fictional character named "Joe" and his coaches who missed all the signals that lead to Joe's heat stroke death.

 When water was for Sissies 1950's - 1962 By Billy Dale

 Joe Good is a fictional football player trying out for the Core Heat AA High School football team in a West Texas town in 1961.
-It is a time when Coaches believed that drinking water during football practice was for sissies.
-During the first 4 minutes of conditioning drill on the first day of practice on a hot humid day in late August 1961 Joe Good became another statistic of the "water is for sissies" conviction.
-Joe died when his core temperature reached 108 degrees and all his organs shut down.
+It is a time when Coaches believe that drinking water during football practice is for sissies.
+During the first 4 minutes of conditioning drill on the first day of practice on a hot humid day in late August 1961 Joe Good becomes another statistic of the "water is for sissies" conviction.
+Joe dies when his core temperature reaches 108 degrees and all his organs shut down.

 In 1961 medical professionals were still researching the significance of dehydration in the death spiral.
 Joe Good died because dehydration made his blood thicker which increased his heart rate and decreased the amount of blood his heart could pump with each beat.
 To exacerbate Joe's problem dehydration made it harder for his fat to get into his muscles to be used for fuel.
 Instead his muscles burned the limited sugars (glycogen) already there.